telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/change-grid-pager-to-slider.md

 ---
 title: Change Grid Pager to Slider
 page_title: Change Grid Pager to Slider | Kendo UI Grid
-description: "Learn how to change the default Grid paging to slider"
+description: "Learn how to change the default Kendo UI Grid paging to a slider."
 slug: howto_change_grid_pager_to_slider
 ---